Coaching and Counselling Services

-Coaching should pave a way for new insight, new perspective.
+Coaching should pave a way for new insight, and new perspectives.
 Counselling should help you build skills.
-Research shows that 8–12 weeks of the consistent week to week counselling will be necessary for most good, solid growth.
+Research shows that 8–12 weeks of consistent week-to-week counselling will be necessary for most good, solid growth.

 - Find clarity and make tough decisions in your life so you can get unstuck and move forward

 - Develop better habits so that you have more structure and discipline in your life

 - Set and achieve goals so you will have a better sense of achievement and know that your life is moving in the right direction

 - Get organized and manage your time more effectively so you can get better results from your day and be held accountable